‘My cancer symptoms were mistaken for signs of menopause – now I’m unable to walk’

 “I just get annoyed that it was attributed to menopause and doing gardening when it needed looking into a bit more.
 I didn’t know anything about spinal cord injury and when my toes started going tingly, it didn’t occur to me that that’s what it was.
 There’s not enough information.”

 Spinal Injuries Association supports people living with spinal cord injuries.
-Dharshana Sridhar, campaigns manager at Spinal Injuries Association, said, “Karen’s story is a powerful reminder that women’s health symptoms should never be dismissed or explained away without proper investigation.
+Dharshana Sridhar, campaigns manager at the association, said: “Karen’s story is a powerful reminder that women’s health symptoms should never be dismissed or explained away without proper investigation.

 “Too often, women with spinal cord injuries face delays in diagnosis and unnecessary barriers to equitable care, leaving them to cope with life-changing consequences that could have been prevented.
 Across the board, women’s concerns are frequently overlooked and when disability or other intersecting factors are involved, the barriers to timely diagnosis and treatment become even greater.
 Through our women’s health campaign, we’re calling for better awareness, earlier diagnosis, and accessible healthcare for every woman, no matter her disability."